 If you still want to know how to build a car rotisserie, Redwing Steel Works provides three different ground up builds as well as the exact materials to be used, making for a fairly straightforward build.
+A lot of online plans are actually based around using a couple engine stands.
 Alternatively, here are a couple other good options if building your own:

 Hoops and frames?